Achievers123/khushboo-reporitory/README.md

-# Registration Form Project
+# Registration Form

-This repository contains a **Registration Form** created using **HTML and CSS**.
+This is a simple Registration Form made using HTML and CSS.

-It demonstrates form layout, input validation basics (if any), and styling using modern CSS.

----

-## 🔧 Features
+## About Project

-✔ User-friendly registration form
+This project contains a basic registration form design.
-✔ Styled with CSS for visual appeal
-✔ Includes form fields such as:
-- Full Name
-- Email Address
-- Password
-- Gender
-- Date of Birth
-✔ Responsive layout (if applicable)

----
+It is created for practice and learning purpose.

-## 🛠 Technologies Used
+## Technologies Used

-- **HTML5**
+- HTML
-- **CSS3**
+- CSS

----
+## How to Use
+1. Open the project folder
+2. Open `index.html` in any web browser
+3. Fill the registration form

-## 📁 Project Structure
+## Author
+Khushboo